-The Company suffered an after-tax loss of € 2.5 million over the period from 9 July 2021 until 31 December 2021.
+The Company recorded an after-tax loss of \in 30,095k over the period from 1 January 2022 until 31 December 2022.
 The Company has not recorded any operational revenues.
-The result is attributable to the negative interest rate payable on the Escrow Account (as defined below) and other financial costs resulting from interest expenses and fair value adjustments of the issued instruments and other operating expenses.
+The result is attributable to the fair value adjustments of both the Founder Warrants and Public Warrants (each as defined below), the recognition of the deferred underwriting costs, operational costs in relation to the identification of the Business Combination and the negative interest rate payable on the Escrow Account (as defined below).